-Hybrid Cloud is a type of IT architecture, with a big contributor being the cloud.
-Put simply, Hybrid Cloud refers to a mixed computing, storage, and IT services environment made up of physical on-premises IT infrastructure, private cloud services, and a public cloud such as AWS, Microsoft and Google.
+Hybrid Cloud is a type of IT architecture.
 By definition using a combination of public clouds, on-premises computing, and private clouds within your IT environment, it means that you operate a Hybrid Cloud architecture.

 Public cloud: cloud computing via public cloud providers is available to anyone.
 They can be accessed via the public Internet or via direct connections that are accessed directly within Hyperscale cloud data centres.
 The leading public cloud platforms include AWS, Microsoft, Google, Oracle, IBM and Alibaba Cloud.